Event-Streaming-Example/ese-orchestration/README.md

 ### Load Balancing

 Shards `ese-server1` and `ese-server2` will be behind a HAProxy Load Balancer.
-The requests will be served based on the default algorithm which in this case is the round-robin algorithm.
+The requests will be served based on the Least Connection algorithm.

 The Load Balancer is exposed on `http://localhost:8100`.
 Real time stats of the connections at the load balancer could be found at `http://localhost:8100/stats`.